omgmog/photoshop-text-export/README.md

 4. Go to the `Script` menu
 5. Click `Text Export` and select a place to save your output

+This might not work in Adobe Photoshop CS6.

 This repository has been created with [Octogit](http://myusuf3.github.com/octogit/).